SebasGTX1/simple_shell/README.md

 # simple_shell
-In this repo, Ricardo Montaña and I created our own Shell!!
+In this repo, Ricardo Montaña and me created our own Shell!!
 Yeahh!!